userver-framework/userver/scripts/docs/en/userver/tutorial/postgres_service.md

 @ref md_en_userver_functional_testing "Functional tests" for the service could be implemented using the testsuite.
 To do that you have to:

-* Turn on the pytest_userver.plugins.pgsql plugin and provide PostgreSQL schema to start the database:
+* Turn on the pytest_userver.plugins.postgresql plugin and provide PostgreSQL schema to start the database:
-  @snippet samples/postgres_service/tests/conftest.py psql prepare The pytest_userver.plugins.service_client.auto_client_deps() fixture already knows about the pgsql fixture, so there's no need to override the extra_client_deps() fixture.
+  @snippet samples/postgres_service/tests/conftest.py psql prepare The @ref pytest_userver.plugins.service_client.auto_client_deps "auto_client_deps"
+  fixture already knows about the pgsql fixture, so there's no need to override the @ref pytest_userver.plugins.service_client.extra_client_deps "extra_client_deps" fixture.

 * Write the test:
   @snippet samples/postgres_service/tests/test_postgres.py  Functional test